 Careers at Trinity-Pawling

 Join the Trinity-Pawling community!
-Trinity-Pawling School is a leading independent boys boarding school with a close knit community of 100 employees and 300 students.
+Trinity-Pawling School is a leading independent boys' boarding with a close-knit community.
 We are committed to the School’s mission to provide an educational experience that makes a transformational difference in the lives of its students by enabling them to discover and pursue their distinctive gifts and talents.
-Our work environment is one that values character traits such as perseverance, effort, zest, resiliency, global-awareness, will power, and learned optimism.
-The holistic, student-centered nature of the Trinity-Pawling community is committed to prepare students for the 21st century and lifelong learning — we invite you to join us!

-Open Faculty Positions
+Faculty Positions

 What You Will Be Doing: